iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 import "./VerifierInterface.sol";
 ```

-We'll use the NFT contract to mint our Airdrop once certain conditions are met, and we'll use `VerifierInterface.sol` to interact with the on-chain Verifier suite of contracts developed by the IoTeX core team, to verify the validity of the proofs received by the dApp.
+We'll use the NFT contract to mint our Airdrop once certain conditions are met, and we'll use `VerifierInterface.sol` to interact with the on-chain Verifier suite of contracts developed by the IoTeX core team, to verify the validity of the proofs forwarded to the contarct.

-Let's go ahead and add our global variables:
+Let's go ahead and start coding the `LocationAirdrop` contract by adding our global scope:

 ```solidity
     event Claimed(address indexed holder, bytes32 indexed deviceHash);